xxblx/homemanager/README.md

 # Additional information
 ## Motion detect
-Swap have to be enabled on camera for motion detections.
+Swap has to be enabled on camera for motion detections.
 See [this issue](https://github.com/EliasKotlyar/Xiaomi-Dafang-Hacks/issues/552) for details.
 Script `script/camera_startup_script` includes all required commands for that.
 If you have completed all steps from installation instructions, everything should work fine.
 Additional actions are not required.

 ### Telegram notifications
 * Set `NOTIFICATIONS_SETTINGS['telegram']` = `True` in `home_manager/conf.py`